Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs

 \subsection{Equivariant configuration space}

-From now on we consider an oriented surface bundle $\kappa:M\to S^1$ with a fiberwise gradient $\xi$ of an oriented fiberwise Morse function for $\kappa$.
+From now on we consider an oriented surface bundle $\kappa:M\to S^1$.
 Let $K:S^1\to M$ be a nullhomologous knot.
 We shall define a configuration space that is suitable to our purpose, based on Lescop's equivariant configuration space \cite{Les2, Les3, Les4}.

-Let $\bConf_q(X)$ denote the Fulton--MacPherson--Kontsevich compactification of the configuration space $\Conf_q(X)$ of $q$ distinct points on a compact real oriented manifold $X$ (see \cite{Ko1, FM, BT, Les1} etc. for detail).
+Let $\bConf_q(X)$ denote the Fulton--MacPherson--Kontsevich compactification of the configuration space $\Conf_q(X)$ of $q$ distinct points on a compact differentiable (real) manifold $X$ (see \cite{Ko1, FM, BT, Les1} etc. for detail).
 Let $\bConf_q(S^1)_{<}$ denote the component of $\bConf_q(S^1)$ for a fixed ordering of the points on $S^1$.
 Let $\bConf_{t,q}(M,K)$ be the pullback in the following commutative diagram: